jarlekramer/Hydrodynamic-test-program-for-wind-power/README.md

 - Unsteady simulation with free surface, without rudder and propeller.
 Drift angle = 6 degrees, model scale = 1:4

 The article also show results from several validation experiments.
 The purpose was to test the accuarcy of both the calm water resistance and drift-induced forces with our simulation setup.
 The calm water resistance was tested by comparing CFD simulation with experimental results for the ship geoemtries KCS, KVLCC2 and DTMB 5415.
 The drift-induced forces was compared against experimental results for the ship geometries KVLCC2 and two special foil-like ship geometries.

-The OpenFOAM case folders for these validation experiments are also published in this repository.
+The OpenFOAM case folders for these validation experiments are published at a seperate repository found at the following link: https://github.com/jarlekramer/numerical_towing_tank_validation

 A presentation of the results, as well as more explanation regarding our test-setup can be found in the article.